 Robinson has flown a bit under the radar after having missed been sidelined with a left foot injury since January 30th, but certainly shouldn’t be taken lightly as a prospect.
 Robinson, a Virginia native, projects to receive a Portsmouth Invitational Tournament invite, but it will be interesting to see if he accepts or chooses to heal up to 100% between the NCAA tournament and pre-draft combine/workouts.

-Ultimately, Robinson is a very well-rounded point guard that has some NBA rotation lead guard equity and is a viable two-way contract candidate.
+Ultimately, Robinson is a very well-rounded point guard that has some NBA rotation lead guard equity and is a viable UDFA / two-way contract candidate.

 Write something about yourself.
 No need to be fancy, just an overview.